WCRP-CMIP/CMIP6Plus_CVs/README.md

 Core Controlled Vocabularies (CVs) for use in CMIP6Plus

-If requests for updates are not picked up promptly please contact the CMIP IPO [email](mailto:cmip-ipo@esa.int) or tag @cmip-ipo for escallation.
+If requests for updates are not picked up promptly please contact the CMIP IPO [email](mailto:cmip-ipo@esa.int) or tag @cmip-ipo for escalation.
 We endeavour to make changes within a few working days.